-If you’re 11 – 19 years old you can also TEXT your school nurse on 07507 331620.
-They can help with all kinds of things like mental health, bullying, self-harm, alcohol, smoking, sex and relationships.
+If you’re 11 to 19 years old you can also TEXT your school nurse on 07507 331620.
+They can help with all kinds of things like:

 If your problems are becoming too severe to manage with support from people around you, a teacher, nurse or your doctor can refer you to Young Minds Matter.